Monthly U.S. Immigration Visa Bulletin [April 2026]

 When to File an Adjustment of Status Application

 Wondering how long it takes after your date becomes current?
-See our full guide to green card timeline and processing times.
+See our complete guide to green card timeline and processing times.

 USCIS decides which chart applicants should follow when submitting their applications.
-For December 2025, use the “Dates for Filing” chart for both family-sponsored green cards and employment-sponsored green cards.
+For April 2026, applicants should use the “Dates for Filing” chart for both family-sponsored and employment-based green cards.

-Are you new to “US Immigration Visa Bulletin” or “Final Action Date”?
-No worries.
-Immigration Direct prepared the guide on “How to Read the Visa Bulletin” for you.
-Learn today!
+Are you new to the U.S. Visa Bulletin or terms like “Final Action Date”?
+No worries—check out our guide on “How to Read the Visa Bulletin” to get started.

 Family-Sponsored Preferences